timmybird/fogis_api_client_python/CONTRIBUTING.md

    - Add regression tests for modified functionality
    - Verify that API endpoints still work as expected

-4. **Creating Well-Formatted PRs**:
+4. **Using Markdown Files with GitHub CLI**:
-   - Use markdown files for complex PR descriptions instead of inline text
+   - Use markdown files for any complex GitHub content instead of inline text
+   - This applies to PR descriptions, issue templates, comments, and more
-   - Create a markdown file with proper formatting, headings, lists, and code blocks
+   - Create markdown files with proper formatting, headings, lists, and code blocks
-   - Use the GitHub CLI with the `--body-file` option to create or update PRs
+   - Use the GitHub CLI with the appropriate file option for different commands
-   - Example workflow:
+   - Example workflows:

+     **For PR descriptions:**
      ```bash
      # Create a markdown file with your PR description
      cat > pr_description.md << 'EOL'